 Cells go through cellular senescence when they reach a certain level of damage as a person ages.
 When a person is young, their immune system is able to clear those senescent cells, but the older a person is, the harder it is for their body to clear those cells effectively.
 As the cells accumulate, they can cause inflammation and release enzymes that can degrade tissue.
 Fisetin is a senolytic, which is a type of drug that could eliminate senescent cells.
 To test if fisetin would get rid of those damaged cells, the researchers gave fisetin to aging mice.

 The Natural Flavonoid Fisetin Inhibits Cellular Proliferation of Hepatic, Colorectal, and Pancreatic Cancer Cells through Modulation of Multiple Signaling Pathways

-Digestive cancers are major causes of mortality and morbidity worldwide.
+Digestive cancers are a major cause of mortality and morbidity worldwide.
 Fisetin, a naturally occurring flavonoid, has been previously shown anti-proliferative, anti-cancer, neuroprotective, and antioxidant activities.
-In our study, the anti-tumor activities in addition to regulatory effects of fisetin on some cancer cell lines were investigated.
-Data presented here showed that fisetin induces growth inhibition, and apoptosis in hepatic (HepG-2), colorectal (Caco-2) and pancreatic (Suit-2) cancer cell lines.
+In our study, the anti-tumor activities in addition to the regulatory effects of fisetin on some cancer cell lines were investigated.
+Data presented here showed that fisetin induces growth inhibition, and apoptosis in hepatic (HepG-2), colorectal (Caco-2), and pancreatic (Suit-2) cancer cell lines.